-Koh Tao Central Hostel is rated one of the best budget accommodations for solo travelers, friends and couples.
-Centrally located in Mae Hadd and walking distance to the beach.
-There are dormitory-style rooms with air conditioning, free wifi, power sockets, lockers and privacy curtains on all beds.
+Koh Tao Central Hostel is rated one of the best budget accommodations for solo travelers, friends, and couples.
+Centrally located in Mae Hadd and within walking distance to the beach.
+There are dormitory-style rooms with air conditioning, free wifi, power sockets, lockers, and privacy curtains on all beds.
 Also at this hostel is a shared outdoor deck with cushions and a common area for guests to enjoy during their stay.

 FOR ALL OTHER PLACES TO STAY IN KOH TAO, SEARCH ON AGODA OR SEARCH ON BOOKING.COM

 AIRBNB KOH TAO